nutcas3/wormhole-go-sdk/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ## Disclaimer